DiveGearAdvice.comUpdated May 2026

 Understanding Wetsuit Thickness

 The number on a wetsuit refers to neoprene thickness in millimeters.
 Thicker neoprene traps more water, which your body heats.
-That heated water layer is your insulation.
-Simple concept, but the application gets nuanced.
+That warm water layer is your insulation.
+Simple concept, but the application gets nuanced when you're spanning everything from Florida Keys reef dives to Puget Sound wreck dives.

 Water Temperature Guide: